 Optional life and AD&D insurance is available in increments of \$10,000 up to a maximum benefit of \$500,000 or five times your annual base pay, whichever is less.
-Optional life and AD&D insurance reduces by 35% at age 65 and 50% at age 70.
+If you enroll for optional life insurance, you will automatically be enrolled for the same coverage amount of optional AD&D insurance.